Introduction

 Insulin Resistance

-For most, in moderation, it’s fine, but what I’m referring to here is the chronic overconsumption of it leading to insulin resistance.
+For most people, consuming sugar in moderation is fine, but what I’m referring to here is the chronic overconsumption of it leading to insulin resistance.
 This is probably the most common factor.

-Your body has very complex mechanisms of regulating your sodium balance in the body.
-The kidney is directed to either reabsorb sodium back into circulation or excrete it via urine based on different hormonal factors.
+Your body has very complex mechanisms for regulating your sodium balance.
+The kidneys are directed to either reabsorb sodium back into circulation or push it out in urine based on different hormonal factors.

 In a healthy individual, an appropriate amount of salt is reabsorbed and an appropriate amount is excreted, leading to neutral effects on blood pressure

-However, in cases of insulin resistance, we have a few factors causing the kidneys to reabsorb significantly more salt than it should.
+However, in cases of insulin resistance, we have a few factors causing the kidneys to reabsorb significantly more salt than they should.
 High insulin signals the kidneys to reabsorb sodium.
-Aldosterone also tends to be elevated in cases of insulin resistance, and this hormone also causes the kidneys to reabsorb sodium and excrete potassium.
+Aldosterone also tends to be elevated in individuals with insulin resistance, and this hormone also causes the kidneys to reabsorb sodium and excrete potassium.

 Low Potassium Intakes Coupled with High Sodium Intakes

-The genetic basis involves one of the factors we talked about earlier: Aldosterone.
-The release of aldosterone is one of final products of a system known as the renin-angiotensin-aldosterone system, or the RAAS system.
+The genetic basis involves one of the factors we talked about earlier: aldosterone.
+The release of aldosterone is one of the final products of a system known as the renin-angiotensin-aldosterone system, or the RAAS system.

-Simplified, this system is in place in order to modulate and raise blood pressure in cases of low blood pressure, such as dehydration, blood loss, or electrolyte imbalances.
-However, research has identified that a specific polymorphism in the ACE gene causes more aldosterone release in general, which may contribute to salt-sensitive hypertension.
+Simplified, this system is in place in order to regulate and raise blood pressure in cases of low blood pressure, such as dehydration, blood loss, or electrolyte imbalances.
+However, research has found that a particular genetic variation in the ACE gene leads to increased aldosterone release, which could contribute to salt-sensitive high blood pressure.

-Those are some of the main factors that could cause someone to be salt-sensitive hypertensive, and two of them are totally lifestyle-based, and the other is on the more rare side.
+Those are some of the main factors that could cause someone to be salt-sensitive hypertensive.
+Two of the potential causes are totally lifestyle-based, and the other is on the rare side.

 Dangers of a Low Sodium Diet